angeldzzz23/angeldzzz23/README.md

 ### About Me
 - Software Engineer who loves building things that scale.
-- Not an endurance athlete - but have completed three marathon and  now training for an Ironman
+- Not an endurance athlete (officially) - but have completed three marathon and  now training for an Ironman
 - Listen to my Latin R&B playlist: <a href="https://open.spotify.com/playlist/1uXII1uCQ1dW0Zo6lupxmh?si=708ae888e9fd4639">link</a>
 - Not a fan of my Latin R&B playlist?
 Listen to my modern bolero playlist: <a href="https://open.spotify.com/playlist/4Wj0LgnWk1lsSAjA5agFPg?si=39c9abfa1a304d2e">link</a>
 - 📫 How to reach me: angeldzambrano99@gmail.com